lifecompartmentalized/lifecompartmentalized.github.io/content/_index.md

 [It's not about identity](posts/notaboutidentity/)
 {{% /suggestedtitle%}}
 {{% suggestedsummary%}}
 DID is a coping mechanism in response to early childhood trauma.
-I describe how it works and why it is protective using an example.
+I describe how it works and why it is useful using an example.
 {{% /suggestedsummary%}}

 {{% suggestedtitle%}}